By the end of our lifetime, the need for what we do will no longer exist. That’s our dream anyway.

 Clean water access is a huge issue for many communities, resulting in extremely high rates of infection and child mortality.
 We provide access to clean water points, sanitation facilities as well as education.

-We work with communities to improve primary education access, by improving school facilities as well as working with parents to help them to priorities the schooling of their children.
+We work with communities to improve primary education access, by improving school facilities as well as working with parents to help them to prioritise the schooling of their children.

 The equality of men and women is a theme that runs through all of our work.
 For communities to tackle extreme poverty effectively, women need to be empowered to fully participate in decision making at household and community level.